intrawebs/Fuel-Cell-WP7/ReadMe.txt

+﻿******* VERSION HISTORY *********

+V 1.0 commitID 45fe4b64d6111699191a
+a.
+Initial check in with some fixes, this version matches up exactly with what the "Readme Contents" below speak about

+V 1.1 this commit you are reading now
+a.
+The fuel carrier now shoots (does Billboarding with SpriteBatch) via input from right thumbstick
+b.
+Re-Architected the code base a ton, using similar engine naming conentions that Epic Games did with Unreal Tournament.
+c.
+The code base no longer resembles what I detail in the "Readme Contents" below
+d.
+Going to keep running with this, see how it goes, need to improve management of particles/projectiles

+******* README CONTENTS *********

+A reminder, this is by no means shows 100% ideal use of .NET and programming coding practices, its intended to demonstrate doing some 3D stuff with XNA and WP7
+All of the following is relative to commitID 45fe4b64d6111699191a when I started this...

-﻿This continues from  step 6 in the Fuel Cell example "FuelCell: "Ships" Passing in the Night" http://msdn.microsoft.com/en-us/library/dd254739.aspx
+This continues from  step 6 in the Fuel Cell example "FuelCell: "Ships" Passing in the Night" http://msdn.microsoft.com/en-us/library/dd254739.aspx

 Whats added is support for WP7.
 The Fuel Cell sample code linked above was built for XNA 4, but not WP7.